 Before you get to a final list of ten or twelve action items, you may need to more fully define what is meant by something.
 Be conscious of the perspective.
 Are you helping the team define the final output, desired outcome, or are you having them focus clearly on the next step (that presumably leads to a final output AND a new, desired outcome) or action required?

-Every meeting leader needs to have a simple tool to quickly facilitate prioritization and consensus around basic issues.
+Describe basic issues.
 Use our PowerBall method to build consensus in minutes, not hours.
 (Known narratively as MoSCoW, see below).

 When you are challenged about the scope, characteristics, or details of some proposed activity, consider using the Definition tool.
 In its most robust format, a thorough definition answers five discrete questions (See the Definition tool for an example):